samstav/simpl/README.md

               state: up
         '3':
           type: database
+          provider: databases
           dns-name: CMDEP32ea304-db1.rackcloudtech.com
           flavor: 1
+          disk: 2
           instance:
             id: 99958744

 Once deployed, the live resources running the application are also listed.
-The intent is for CheckMate to be able to manage the deployment.
+The intent is for Checkmate to be able to manage the deployment.
 An example of a management operation would be resizing the servers:

   1 - bring down the load-balancer connection for srv1 (knowing srv2 is up)